boomcamp/PHP7-Mini-app-Namespace/README.md

 Deleted    : JINO LACSON was deleted...
 ```

-Finished : Submit a link of the source code to the Google Classroom assignment related to this project.

 7.)
 Should also have a way to interact using HTML forms for CRUD operations.

 8.)
 Responsive layouts is bonus.